CipherTrustee/certisfy-js/README.md

 Certisfy ([https://certisfy.com](https://certisfy.com)) is a trust projection and information verification toolkit.
 It can be used to meet a vast class of trust related needs for online use...even offline use.

+Developers can use this SDK to implement trust projection and information verification into their own apps and services.

+Essentially every capability of the core Certisfy [app](https://certisfy.com/app/) can be integrated into third-party integrations with this SDK.

 This SDK has no other dependencies except crypto functionality via pkijs ([https://pkijs.org/](https://pkijs.org/)) and associated utilities, the required dependencies are already included.

 The SDK consists of the following key components: